Frequently Asked Questions

 What is the Election and Application Process?

-For committee and liaison positions, applications will be due in the spring before the position begins.
+For committee and liaison positions, applications are due in the spring before the position begins.
 Applicants are notified of their placements in May pending council approval.
 Many committee positions remain vacant until the fall application process.
 These positions are open to anyone in the undergraduate student population.

 Each candidate or applicant must fill out an election packet.
-These packets will be available outside the USG office, located in 111 of the Murray-Herrick Campus Center, or online at our website.
+These packets will be available outside the USG office, located in 314 of the Anderson Student Center, or online at our website.

 How can I make a difference through USG?

 All students who join USG desire to make a difference at St. Thomas.
 The best way to do this is to get involved in an area of USG that most interests you.
 USG general council meetings are open to the public and held regularly every other Sunday evening in the Woulfe Alumni Hall of the Anderson Student Center.
 Here you can see what the organization does and how you can contribute.

 For more inforation on how to get involved with the USG initiatives, participate in a committee, be an active member of your Class Council, or other ways you can contribute your ideas and talents, please contact your Class President or one of the Executive Board members.

 If you desire to run for a position please contact the Elections & Credentials Chair for information on open positions and upcoming election deadlines.